gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Control skipping Kotlin metadata version check for script compilation

+Skipping [Kotlin metadata](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-metadata/) version check in Kotlin DSL script compilation is now deprecated.

-You can now control if Kotlin DSL script compilation should skip Kotlin metadata version check.
+You can control if Kotlin DSL script compilation should skip Kotlin metadata version check with the `org.gradle.kotlin.dsl.skipMetadataVersionCheck` property.
-Skipping Kotlin metadata version check in Kotlin DSL script compilation is now deprecated.

-To opt in to the future-proof behaviour Today, set the `org.gradle.kotlin.dsl.skipMetadataVersionCheck` property to `false`.
+To opt-in early to this future-proof behavior, set the `org.gradle.kotlin.dsl.skipMetadataVersionCheck` property to `false`.
+This will enable the metadata check.

-This can be achieved persistently in the `gradle.properties` file in your build root directory:
+To enable the check persistently, set the property in the `gradle.properties` file of your build root directory:

 [source,properties]
 ----